 Identify the reviewer

-Another useful tactic you can do to ensure quality UGC is to identify the reviewer.
+Another useful content moderation tactic you can do to ensure quality UGC is to identify the reviewer.
 What’s their name?
 Where are they from?
 Are they an employee?
 Offering this level of detail boosts the credibility of the review and helps to assure prospective customers that your brand isn’t keeping secrets or spreading disinformation.

 Ask for a customer’s first name and location when they leave a review.
 Then when you repurpose testimonial content on a landing page, include that information when possible.
 If you don’t have reviewer information, but your brand solicited the testimonial, you can look up the reviewer’s email address in your CMS and ask their permission to use their name and location.